InstaEncouragements Building a worldwide online community of encouragers encouraging others in the faith of Jesus Christ. Join the movement!

 And He has called every one of His people, regardless of personality, to share that way with others.

 As one of God’s unique creations, I stand more on the introverted side of the personality spectrum.
-There’s nothing wrong with that, but lately, God has been challenging me about using that as an excuse.
+There’s nothing wrong with that, but lately, God has challenged me about using that as an excuse.

 The Gospel Comes with a House Key